luigisaetta/whisper-app/README.md

 based on [OpenAI Whisper](https://github.com/openai/whisper)

 ## Updates
+* 08/12/2022: added Notebook to explain inner working of match_layers.py
+* 25/11/2022: clean separation between frontend and backend
 * 24/11/2022: **no need** anymore to change the Whisper codebase to load the custom model
-* 25/11/2022: clean separation between frontend and backend

 ## Features
 * You can load and use a **custom trained model**, using HF Transformers